 IFRS 16 leases: right-of-use assets and lease liabilities

-Costs associated with maintaining software programs are recognized in the profit and loss account as incurred.
+Costs associated with maintaining software programs are recognized in the statement of profit or loss as it is incurred.
 Expenditure that enhances or extends the performance of software programs beyond their original specifications is recognized as a capital improvement and added to the original cost of the software.

 Amortization and impairment

-Internally developed software is amortized on basis of the useful life on straight - line basis.
+Internally developed software is amortized on the basis of the useful life on a straight-line basis.
 Furthermore, these assets are tested for impairment when there is an indication of impairment, or annually in the case of software that is not yet ready for use.
 In case an asset is no longer in use, the asset is impaired.

 FMO estimates an allowance for expected credit losses for the following financial assets:

 Loan commitments and financial guarantee contracts issued (off balance items).

 No impairment loss is recognized on equity investments.
 Specific impairment on loans guaranteed by the Dutch Government are taken by FMO for unguaranteed amounts.
 However, these unguaranteed amounts can be eligible for compensation in specific cases.

 Impairment stages loans to the private sector

 FMO groups its loans into Stage 1, Stage 2 and Stage 3, based on the applied impairment methodology, as described below:

 Stage 1 – Performing loans: when loans are first recognized, an allowance is recognized based on a 12-month expected credit loss;